|Home | Weather | Search | Maps | Images of Burgundy | About Burgundy | About Franche-Comté | Press | Contact Us|

 d’Or, you can enjoy the wine of Mâcon and Beaujolais with

 a picnic lunch or dinner without damaging your wallet.
+For an overview of the wines in this region, see Jancis Robinson's article.
 To taste the best

 of the region’s wines visit the Maison des Vins, 520 Maréchal